 Hiring is important.
-In the startup world, ideas are free; so building a strong team is everything.
-Once you’ve raised money, hiring becomes your #1 priority and will remain your top priority as the company scales.
-Hiring is how you get leverage as a founder to scale the work you’re doing and will accelerate your company far more than putting in 80 hour weeks.
+In the startup world, ideas are free, so building a strong team is everything.
+Once you’ve raised money, hiring becomes your number one priority and will remain your top priority as your company scales.
+Hiring is how you get leverage as a founder to scale the work you’re doing and will accelerate your company far more than putting in 80-hour weeks.

 Hiring the right team is essential.
-Not only does having the right team help you move faster today, but it also sets the foundation for everyone you hire moving forward.
-Both because prospective talent will want to work with your team, and because the great people you hire will know other great people, so hiring the right people will make it easier and easier to continue hiring the right people.
+Not only does having the right team help you move faster, but it also sets the foundation for everyone you hire moving forward.
+Both because prospective talent will want to work with your team, and because the people you choose to hire will know other talented people, so hiring the right employees will make it easier and easier to continue hiring the right people for your team.

-Hiring is hard.
+Hiring isn’t easy.
 As a startup, you are a completely unknown quantity.
 You have no existing talent brand.
 You have little to no validation.
 You are super risky.
-You can’t pay a high salary.
-And the types of people you want to hire have tons of options for where to work.
+You probably can’t pay a high salary.
+And people you want to hire have tons of options for where to work.

 But don’t let all of this discourage you — mastering hiring and building a great team is a huge opportunity.
-Hiring your early team will be a lot of hard work and require learning by doing, but there’s a science to it, which this guide will walk you through.
-Done right, hiring will become your competitive advantage, propelling you past your competitors towards escape velocity.
-Not only is the opportunity massive, but putting together a great team you want to work with every day is one of the most rewarding parts of building a startup.
-It certainly has been for us.
+Hiring your early team will be a lot of hard work and require learning by doing, but there is a science to it, which this guide will walk you through.
+Done right, hiring will become your competitive advantage, propelling you past your competitors toward escape velocity.
+Not only is the opportunity massive, but putting together a world-class team you want to work with every day is one of the most rewarding parts of building a startup.
+At least it certainly has been for Gem.